MT-Blachetta/financebook01/README.md

     *   Items are classified as "Income" (positive amount) or "Expense" (negative amount).
 *   **Category Management**:
     *   Define custom "Category Types" (e.g., "Spending Area", "Payment Method").
-    *   Create categories under these types.
-(Full tree management UI is pending).
+    *   Create and edit nested categories under these types.
+Each category may optionally have a PNG icon uploaded via the API.
+    *   A default `UNCLASSIFIED` category is created on first run so that every payment item has at least one tag.
 *   **Recipient Management**:
     *   Create and list recipients (persons or organizations).
 *   **Filtering**:
     *   Filter payment items on the summary page by "All", "Incomes", or "Expenses".
-    *   Backend support for filtering by category IDs is implemented.
-URL parameter handling for category filters is in place on the frontend, with UI for selection pending full category data loading.
+    *   Filter by one or more categories.
+The backend expands selected categories to include all of their descendants so parent selections work intuitively.
 *   **User Interface**:
-    *   A summary page listing all payment items, sorted by date, with a running total.
+    *   A summary page listing all payment items, sorted by date, with a running total and optional category filters.
     *   Forms for adding and editing payment items.
+Successful creation leads to a short confirmation page.
-    *   A basic page for managing category types.
+    *   Pages for managing category types **and** the category tree itself.
     *   Navigation drawer for accessing different sections.

 ## Project Structure